-The Ultimate Guide to Getting the Classroom Resources You Need
+The Ultimate Guide to Getting the Classroom Resources You Need — as low as $1

 This Pay What You Want ebook contains an exhaustive overview of how I’ve received over $6,000 worth of classroom supplies over the past few years, and it shows step-by-step how you can get started.
 I wrote this ebook because I am tired of teachers burning themselves (and their families!) out by constantly spending their own money on the supplies they need to create an excellent, memorable, exciting classroom.